Markusdreyer/react-workshop/step-by-step.md

 ```

 ### Adding the function to our app
-Now try adding this in your App.tsx file, and check the console output after trying to click the button (It might take a few seconds-half a minute before you get a result, depending on the server!)
+Now try adding this in your App.tsx file, and check the console output after trying to click the button.
+It might take a few seconds-half a minute before you get a result, depending on the server! 🐢

 <details>
   <summary>:sparkles:Show solution:sparkles:</summary>